QuestNetwork/qd-news-ts/README.md

 ## Description

 qD News is a module for [qDesk](https://qDesk.org).
-It's accessible across qDesk, you can use it with qDesk Messages, qDesk Social and other qDesk modules.
+It's accessible across qDesk, you can use it with [qD Messages](https://github.com/QuestNetwork/qd-messages-ts), [qD Social](https://github.com/QuestNetwork/qd-social-ts) and other qDesk modules.
 This module allows peers on the network to exchange, discuss and rate news items democratically.

 Use [Quest OS](https://github.com/QuestNetwork/quest-os-js) in your applications and you can use the underlying channels and data in your own application by booting with [Quest News JS](https://github.com/QuestNetwork/quest-news-js).